nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Computing minor students in NUS who like typing, and is most of the week spent moving about meeting people for his internship, lectures, or social life, have busy workdays.
+* Any user who like typing, and is most of the week spent moving about meeting people for his internship, lectures, or social life, have busy schedules from 7 am - 4pm.
-* Wants to manage school life and social life together in one app, with meetups for projects, lectures, social activities, and family all organised.
+* Has a lot of contacts and meeting alot of people out for events.
+* Is more visual and would like to see the meetings on a timetable, and see when he is free.
+Is probably relatively young, and has friends with online gravatar profiles.
 * Would like to keep track of contacts and organise them as well for easy searching and easy remembering.
 * Can type fast
 * Prefers typing to mouse interactions
 * Is reasonably comfortable using CLI apps